-Rock Hill River Park is a 2.5 mile loop trail located near Rock Hill, SC and is good for all skill levels.
+Rock Hill River Park is a 2.5 mile loop trail located near Rock Hill, South Carolina and is good for all skill levels.
 The trail is primarily used for hiking and walking and is accessible from March until May.
 Dogs are also able to use this trail.

 great trails and scenery within 5 minutes of downtown !!
 The city of Rock Hill scored a home run when they created this park.
 It is about 70 acres and has some great trails that parallel the Catawba River and Manchester Creek.
 One trail is made from recycled tires and feels great when hiking it.
 The park also has an elevated boardwalk through the wetlands.
 This area of the Catawba is one of only two that is still freeflowing and the park has an excellent canoe access that will lead you 18 miles downstream to Landsford Canal State Park.
 Take the kids and a picnic lunch to this park and have a fun outing !!
 Oh yeah, be sure and take your fishing equipment.